-Here is a detailed map of what Croton looked like 142 years ago.
+Here is a detailed map of what Croton looked like in 1872.
 Known then as Croton Landing, the village consisted mainly of houses and businesses along what we know today as Grand Street, Brook Street, and Riverside Avenue.

 If you look at the top left side you can see that Riverside Avenue got its name because it did once run right along the side of the Hudson River.
 That area to the right of the railroad tracks was filled in long ago, altering the original banks of the river.
-The pond-like area at the bottom left between the tracks and Riverside—which is probably the depressed area where the farmer’s market is held today—was also filled in.
+The pond-like area at the bottom left between the tracks and Riverside was also filled in.

 Other interesting features include: